Jeremy Pena Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- His most recent appearance came on Saturday against the St. Louis Cardinals, when the left-hander went 5 2/3 scoreless innings while allowing five hits.
+- His most recent time out came on Sunday against the St. Louis Cardinals, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.